alcluith/SpyPet/README.md

 ![spypet](spy-pets2.png)

-SpyPet is a mashup of two projects from "Computer Coding Projects for Kids": Screen Pet and Secret Messages.
+SpyPet is a mashup of two projects from the book "Computer Coding Projects for Kids": Screen Pet and Secret Messages.
 SpyPet sits on your desktop, blinking aimiably and looking like any other mild-mannered virtual pet.
 But a secret key combination reveals his hidden identity as a spy who can encrypt and decrypt secret messages to send to your friends.

 * Moving the mouse over Screen Pet to "pat" him makes him feel happy.
 * If you leave him too long without patting, he'll start to look sad